-Since the UK Data Archive was established in 1967, we have become a critical part of the UK's research infrastructure.
-Our excellence in collecting, storing, analysing and sharing data has helped us build a trusted global reputation.
+Since 1967, we have become a critical part of the UK's research infrastructure.

-We have secured research and development awards from a range of funders to pursue innovative work that supports our core business.
-We have attracted funding from the Economic and Social Research Council (ESRC), Jisc, the European Commission (EC), the Medical Research Council (MRC), Wellcome and the British Academy.
+We pursue innovative work with funding we have secured from the Economic and Social Research Council, Jisc, the European Commission, the Medical Research Council, Wellcome, and the British Academy.

 Our expertise is across six broad areas: